sportsfellows/sports-app/README.md

 ```
 This will return an object of your sporting event, like the example below:

+// Review: an object of the sporting event?
+Or of the comments?
+Or...?

 ```
    { leagueID: 5aaba3f0fd43a4f3b802efa3,
       tags: [ 'example tag' ],